This Data Processing Agreement (“DPA”) is incorporated into, and is subject to the terms and conditions of, the MyEva Contract between Us and You.

 (a) Subject matter: The subject matter of the data processing under this DPA is the Authorised User Data.

-(b) Duration: As between Us and You, the duration of the data processing under this DPA is until the expiration or termination of the MyEva Contract in accordance with its terms.
+(b) Duration: The duration of the data processing under this DPA is until the expiration or termination of the MyEva Contract in accordance with its terms.

 (c) Purpose: We shall only process Authorised User Data for the following purposes: (i) processing to perform the Service in accordance with the MyEva Contract; (ii) processing initiated You in your use of the Service; and (ii) processing to comply with any other reasonable instructions provided by You (e.g., via email or support tickets) that are consistent with the terms of the MyEva Contract (individually and collectively, the “Purpose”).